 In 1881 James was living at 18 Dudley St, West Bromwich with his parents & younger brother John B.

 James married Gertrude Elizabeth Line in July-September 1890, the marriage being registered at Birmingham.
-Gertrude was born April-June 1868 at West Bromwich, the daughter of Elizabeth Baker & Edward Burford Line, an ironworks manager.
+Gertrude was born March 6th, 1868 at West Bromwich, the daughter of Elizabeth Baker & Edward Burford Line, an ironworks manager.

 By 1891 James & Gertrude had a daughter Sarah E M, aged 1 month at the time of the census.
 At this time Gertrude & her daughter were visiting her parents Elizabeth & Edward B Line, a coal & coke merchant, at Oldbury Rd (Union Funaces), West Bromwich.
 James was with his father & step mother at the time of the census at 302 High St, West Bromwich.
 James was a tailor & draper like his father & his younger brother John, who was also at home, was an apprentice woollen draper.